-- Physical exam including weight

-- Verification of all ongoing medications

-- Vital signs - pulse rate, respiratory rate, blood pressure and temperature

-- Blood and urine tests (to be drawn prior to cyclophosphamide administration)

-- Hematology - CBC with differential

-- Chemistry - Sodium, Potassium, Chloride, Total CO2 or Bicarbonate, Creatinine, Glucose, BUN, Albumin, Calcium, Magnesium, Phosphorus, Alkaline Phosphatase, ALT/SGPT, AST/SGOT, Total Bilirubin, Direct Bilirubin, LDH, Total protein, Total CK, Uric Acid, and thyroid panel (to include TSH and free T4)

-- CMV antigen assay, as clinically indicated
+- Verification of all concomitant medications - Vital signs - pulse rate, respiratory rate, blood pressure and temperature - Blood and urine tests (to be drawn prior to cyclophosphamide administration) - Hematology - CBC with differential - Chemistry - Sodium, Potassium, Chloride, Total CO2 or Bicarbonate, Creatinine, Glucose, BUN, Albumin, Calcium, Magnesium, Phosphorus, Alkaline Phosphatase, ALT/SGPT, AST/SGOT, Total Bilirubin, Direct Bilirubin, LDH, Total protein, Total CK - CMV antigen assay, as clinically indicated

-- Urinalysis (complete urine culture if indicated) - Administration of the following medications - Cyclophosphamide 60 mg/kg IV in 250 mL D5W with mesna 15 mg/kg are infused over 2hr.
-(If the patient is obese (BMI > 35) drug dosage will be calculated using practical weight as described in Appendix 3.) - Mesna infusion will continue to be infused at a rate of 3 mg/kg/hour in a suitable diluent (see pharmaceutical section) over 22 hours after each cyclophosphamide dose - Ondansetron (0.15 mg/kg/dose [rounded to the nearest even mg dose between 8 mg and 16 mg based on patient weight] IV every eight hours X 3 days) will be given for nausea.
-(If the patient is obese (BMI > 35) drug dosage will be calculated using practical weight as described in Appendix 3) - Prophylactic antibiotics such as TMP/SMX DS 160 mg/800 mg may be given as clinically indicated, per standard of care - Assessment of AE/SAEs
+- Urinalysis (complete urine culture if indicated) - Administration of the following medications - Cyclophosphamide 60 mg/kg IV in 250 mL D5W with mesna 15 mg/kg are infused over approximately 2 hours.
+If the patient is obese (BMI >35) drug dosage will be calculated using practical weight as described in [Appendix 3](#) - Mesna infusion will continue to be infused at a rate of 3 mg/kg/hour in a suitable diluent over 22 hours after each cyclophosphamide dose - Ondansetron (0.15 mg/kg/dose [rounded to the nearest even mg dose between 8 mg and 16 mg based on patient weight] IV every 8 hours X 3 days) will be given for nausea, or as per standard of care at the treating institution.
+If the patient is obese (BMI >35) drug dosage will be calculated using practical weight as described in [Appendix 3](#) - Prophylactic antibiotics such as TMP/SMX DS 160 mg/800 mg may be given as clinically indicated, per standard of care - Assessment of AE/SAEs